 Cycling Fatality Facts

 We’d love to have no stats to show in this section.
 Unfortunately, cycling fatalities are a tough reality.
 The data provided by the U.S. Department of Transportation’s Fatality Analysis Reporting System (FARS) shows how grim the stats are.

 The good news is that child cyclist deaths have declined in recent years.
 The bad news is that deaths among adult cyclists have tripled since 1975.

 Here are some other facts that will spread awareness of the importance of safety precautions when cycling:

 - A big cause of cyclist deaths is injuries to the head.
 Therefore, the importance of wearing a bicycle helmet whenever you get on the bike is clear.

 - 61% of cyclists who were killed, were not wearing a helmet.

 - Alcohol is a significant factor as well.
 20% of cyclists aged 20+, who were killed in 2018 had blood alcohol concentrations higher than 0.08 percent.

 - In 2018, a total of 854 bicyclists were killed in crashes with other vehicles.
 That represents 2% of all motor vehicle crash deaths and a 7% increase from 2017.

 - Bicyclist deaths have reached their lowest point in 2010, but have increased to 38% since then.

 - Deaths of cyclists aged 20 and below have declined 89% since 1975.

-By analyzing cycling fatalities by age and gender, we can see that males are at much higher risk:
+By analyzing cycling fatalities by age and gender, cycling statistics show that males are at much higher risk:

 - Data collected since 1975 shows that more male than female fatalities has been recorded every single year.

 - In 1975, there were 180 fatalities recorded of male cyclists older than 20.
 In 2018, that number rose to a record high of 651.